Scille/parsec-cloud/docs/userguide/revoke_user.rst

 -----------------------
 .. _doc_userguide_revoke_user_workspace_re_encryption:

-Once a user is revoked, it corresponding devices are no longer allowed to connect to the Parsec server hosting the organization.
-In practice this means the user won't be able to do any changes or to consult the data he used to have access to.
+Once a user is revoked, its devices are no longer allowed to connect to the Parsec server hosting the organization.
+In practice, this means the user won't be able to make any changes or consult the data he had access to.

-However from a cryptographic point of view this user still knows the encryption key of the workspaces that have been shared with them.
-For this reason, those workspaces must be re-encrypted to ensure security of the data.
+However, from a cryptographic point of view, the revoked user still knows the encryption keys of the workspaces that have been shared with them.
+For this reason, those workspaces must be re-encrypted to ensure data security.

-Concretely, once a user is revoked, each owner of a previously shared workspace will be notified a re-encryption operation is needed.
-Each owner can then choose to do the operation on the spot, or to wait until a better time to do it (for instance if multiple user are getting revoked in one batch).
+Once a user is revoked, each owner of a previously shared workspace will be notified that a re-encryption operation is required.
+Owners can then perform re-encryption right away or wait to do it later (for example if multiple user are getting revoked in one batch).

 .. image:: screens/reencrypt_workspace.png
     :align: center